Last Updated: September 6, 2022

 5. Lyric Cardinal Sunflower & Safflower Mix - Best Premium Mix

-Lyric Cardinal Premium will keep these fiery red birds coming back to your yard.
+Lyric Cardinal Premium will keep these fiery red birds coming back to your bird feeder in your yard.
 The premium blend of nutritious seeds is easy to digest and contains plenty of large seeds that these birds love to crush in their strong, short beaks.

-Lyric premium blend is a mix of golden safflower, black oil sunflower, buckwheat, and more.
+Lyric premium blend is a mix of golden safflower, black oil sunflower seed, buckwheat, and more.
 The mix is truly a high-protein diet for cardinals which is the ideal blend for wild birds.

 - Designed to attract cardinals

 - Packed with cardinal-friendly sunflower and safflower seeds